 Why its included here: We all need a little pick me up and emotional boost every now and then.

 Author: Thich Nhat Hahn

-Why its included: Because it changed my life.
+Why its included: Because it changed my perspective in life.
 Period.

 Author: Elizabeth Gilbert